 Dr. Turner is a Fellow with Analytic Services Inc. He is an internationally recognized expert in radiation risk management for astronauts, particularly in response to solar storms.
 For nine years he was the ANSER point of contact to the NASA Institute for Advanced Concepts (NIAC), an independent institute charged with creating a vision of future space opportunities to lead NASA into the twenty-first century, and he is currently the Senior Science Advisor to the new, NASA Innovative Advanced Concepts Program.
 He was a Participating Scientist on the Mars Odyssey program.
 He is on the National Research Council (NRC) Committee on Solar and Space Physics, is Co-Lead of the Research to Operations working group supporting the NRC Heliophysics Decadal Survey, and recently supported the NRC Committee for the Evaluation of Radiation Shielding for Space Exploration (May 2008).
 He is on the Advisory Council to the National Space Biomedical Research Institute Center for Acute Radiation Research.
 He served on an NRC Committee looking at precursor measurements necessary to support human operations on the surface of Mars (May 2002).
 He was chair of the NRC Human Health and Support Technologies panel of the NASA Capabilities Technology Roadmap Review in 2005.
 He supported an NRC report on Space Physics Support to NASA's Exploration Vision.
 He earned his Ph.D. in physics from the Ohio State University.

-Kathy Reilly is a communications expert and award winning scientific and medical illustrator with a diverse background in the arts, sciences, communications, outreach and education.
-For five years she worked with the NASA Institute for Advanced Concepts (NIAC), and is currently the Outreach Coordinator and Graphics Specialist to the new, NASA Innovative Advanced Concepts Program.
+Kathy Reilly is a senior communications expert and award winning scientific and medical illustrator with a diverse background in science, medicine, arts, communications, outreach and education.
+For five years she worked with the NASA Institute for Advanced Concepts (NIAC), and is currently the Strategic Partnerships Manager to the new, NASA Innovative Advanced Concepts Program.
 She has previously worked as a Content Developer with the Chicago Museum of Science & Industry on numerous exploration and scientific exhibits with content experts worldwide from many disciplines.
-She has also worked with educational outreach programs to underserved students in “Mission to Mars: An Urban/Rural Collaborative To Inspire NASA’s Next Generation.”
-Her background also includes work at Yale University’s Department of Molecular Biophysics & Biochemistry on the team that first visualized the molecular structure of the mechanism for brain neurotransmission.
+She has also worked with educational outreach programs to under served students in "Mission to Mars: An Urban/Rural Collaborative To Inspire NASA's Next Generation."
+Her background also includes work at Yale University's Department of Molecular Biophysics & Biochemistry on the team that first visualized the molecular structure of the mechanism for brain neurotransmission.

 She is also the proud mother of two sons, both of whom have attained the rank of BSA Eagle Scout.